open/close all folders

 - Reapers in Starcraft II can jump up and down cliffs with their jet packs.

 - Dawn of War.
 Assault Marines, Chaos Raptors, Ork Stormboyz, Tau Stealthsuits and Crisis suits, and the Sisters of Battle's Seraphim all use jump packs, with Raptors and Stormboyz having an upgrade that makes them move faster for a while.

-- Players on foot in Titanfall have one that lets them jump higher and run on walls.
+- Players on foot in Titanfall have jump packs that lets you Double Jump and run on walls.